 Your concerns and queries are definitely valid- this is one that baffles many!
 So let’s break it all down for you now.

-If you’ve been in the habit of going to libraries and borrowing books to read, chances are that this thought has popped up in your mind at least once every time you took a book home with you.
+I get it; you’ve been to the library and borrowed books; chances are that this thought has popped up in your mind at least once every time you took a book home with you.

 You’re not really paying anything for all these books, and you’re sure the librarian isn’t secretly paying for all these books out of her own pocket – so who is paying the authors for their work?